antaldaniel/reprex/content/event/2025-09-28_wikimedia_ceem/index.md

 14:30–15:00 Our [presentation](/slides/20250928-wikimuseum-ceem2025/) took place in the session
 **GLAM Cooperation and Community Exhibitions** at Wikimedia CEE Meeting 2025 in Thessaloniki.

-We invite Wikimedia communities, GLAM partners, and digital humanists to join us in building a multilingual, interoperable Wikimuseum and extending the Finno-Ugric Data Sharing Space.\
+We invite Wikimedia communities, data curators, AI specialists, GLAM partners, and digital humanists to join us in building a multilingual, interoperable Wikimuseum and extending the Finno-Ugric Data Sharing Space.\
 👉 [Read more about this data sharing space](/observatories/finno-ugric/)
 {{% /callout %}}

 Our talk introduced the **Wikimuseum** concept: collaborative, multilingual exhibitions that bring together museum objects, archival documents, photographs, and private collections into Wikimedia-powered virtual showcases.
 As a case study, we presented the **Livonian garment exhibition**, where dispersed artefacts from Finland, Estonia, and Latvia were digitally reunited for the first time in a century.

-We also showed how this approach interlinks with the **Finno-Ugric Data Sharing Space (FUDSS)**, a federated Wikibase-driven dataspace designed for small, endangered, or diasporic heritage communities.
+We also showed how this approach interlinks with the **Finno-Ugric Data Sharing Space (FUDSS)**, a demonstration of a rather complex system built around open knowledge graphs and a showcase of a particularly challenging data governance and curation use case involving FAIR and SAFE standards, different jurisdictions, rarely used languages.

+Our federated Wikibase-driven dataspace designed for small, endangered, or diasporic heritage communities.
 The DSS applies the **European Interoperability Framework** to cultural data, connecting CIDOC-CRM museum records, DCTERMS library metadata, and Wikibase lexemes, while respecting local epistemologies and multilingual vocabularies.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSV6uGYs_lP9AOCehB_klihsqEesISF0SR7dQFD3t97gJgZuTccdorJbCyOx9igfpwhz7EmLkQ7t7Z-/pubembed?start=true&loop=false&delayms=3000" frameborder="0" width="600" height="366" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>